summerxx27/XTAlertViewController/README.md

 ## XTAlertView

-Meaning is to create a more versions compatible with similar to UIAlertView controls pic example:
+preface: Meaning is to create a more versions compatible with similar to UIAlertView controls pic example:
 <table border="1">
 <tr>